Florida Supreme Court upholds state’s 15-week abortion ban, but voters will soon have a say

 The proposed constitutional amendment that will be on the November ballot says “no law shall prohibit, penalize, delay, or restrict abortion before viability or when necessary to protect the patient’s health, as determined by the patient’s healthcare provider.”
 It provides for one exception that is already in the state constitution: Parents must be notified before their minor children can get an abortion.

-Since the U.S. Supreme Court overturned Roe v.
-Wade in June 2022, most Republican-controlled states have adopted bans or restrictions on abortions.
-Every ban has faced a court challenge.
+Most Republican-controlled states have adopted bans or restrictions on abortions since the U.S. Supreme Court's Dobbs decision.

-A survey of abortion providers conducted for the Society of Family Planning, which advocates for abortion access, found that Florida had the second-largest increase in the total number of abortions provided since Roe v.
-Wade was overturned.
+A survey of abortion providers conducted for the Society of Family Planning, which advocates for abortion access, found that Florida had the second-largest increase in the total number of abortions provided since the Dobbs decision.
 The state’s data shows that more than 7,700 women from other states received abortions in Florida in 2023.

 Fourteen states, including nearby Alabama, Louisiana and Mississippi, now have bans on abortion at all stages of pregnancy, with limited exceptions.
 Georgia and South Carolina bar it once cardiac activity can be detected, which is generally considered to be around six weeks into pregnancy.